0xfabi/bwt-manber-myers/README.md

 If you set parameter `debug=True` some additional output for debugging purpose is generated:
 ```
+Sentinal letter is added to input sequence: STETSTESTE$
 Transforming STETSTESTE$ using BWT:
 _create_bucket function: stage: 1, bucket: dict_items([('S', [0, 4, 7]), ('T', [1, 3, 5, 8]), ('E', [2, 6, 9]), ('$', [10])])